farah2308/Codeforces-solve/README.md

 # Codeforces-solve
-Solves of the problems that I solve in codeforces
+Solutions of the problems that I solve in codeforces